wmo-im/wis2box-training/documentation/docs/practical-sessions/monitoring-wis2-notifications.md

 ??? success "Click to reveal answer"
     The 'wis2box ERRORs' displayed at the bottom of the Grafana home dashboard should report the following error:

-    * `ERROR - Path validation error: Could not match http://minio:9000/wis2box-incoming/not-my-centre/data/core/weather/surface-based-observations/synop/aws-example.csv to dataset, path should include one of the following:: ...`
+    * `ERROR - Path validation error: Could not match http://minio:9000/wis2box-incoming/urn:wmo:md:not-my-centre:surface-based-observations.synop/aws-example.csv to dataset, path should include one of the following:: ...`

     This error indicates that the wis2box-management container could not match the path of the uploaded file to a dataset configured in your wis2box-instance.

 !!! question "Exercise 2: correct your input path and repeat the data ingest"

-    Go back to MinIO to the root of the `wis2box-incoming` bucket.
-Then click 'Create new path' and define the correct path for wis2box by replacing 'not-my-centre' with the centre-id you used when creating the dataset in the previous practical session.
-For example, if your centre-id is `fr-meteofrance`, the path should be:

-    * `fr-meteofrance/data/core/weather/surface-based-observations/synop`

-    Now upload the sample data file `aws-example.csv` to the new path.
-Do you see any errors reported on the Grafana dashboard?
+    Find the correct metadata identifier for the dataset you created in the previous practical session and repeat the data ingest command with the correct path.

 ??? success "Click to reveal answer"

-    The Grafana dashboard should report the following warnings:
+    If you provided the correct metadata identifier for the dataset you created in the previous practical session, the Grafana dashboard should report the following warnings:

     * ...
 WARNING - input=aws-example.csv warning=Station 0-20000-0-60360 not in station list; skipping
     * ...
 WARNING - input=aws-example.csv warning=Station 0-20000-0-60355 not in station list; skipping